 If you need vitrectomy in both eyes, you’ll only get surgery on 1 eye at a time.
 Your doctor can schedule surgery on the second eye after the first eye has recovered.

 How long does it take to recover?

-Some people stay overnight in the hospital, and some can go home the same day.
+Most people go home the same day of surgery.
 You’ll need someone to drive you home from the hospital.